What’s the deal with Armenia and Azerbaijan?

 Every now and then geopolitics has the tendency to show up uninvited in our every day lives.
-Whether that’s through South Park commenting on China’s relationship with western culture, or Dreamworks movies being pulled from cinemas over a South East Asian territorial dispute, sometimes there just isn’t any avoiding it.
+Whether that’s through South Park commenting on China’s relationship with western culture, or a Dreamworks movie getting pulled from cinemas over a South East Asian territorial dispute, sometimes there just isn’t any avoiding it.
 This was perhaps most poetically demonstrated earlier this month, when a Europa League football match between Luxembourg’s Dudelange and Azerbaijan’s Qarabag was delayed by an invading Armenian-flag bearing drone.
 The event clearly hit a nerve with Qarabag’s players, who kicked balls at the flying object in an attempt to knock it out of the sky.

 This wasn’t the first time in recent months that tensions between Azerbaijan and Armenia had spilled out onto the world stage.
 Arsenal FC’s Armenian player Henrik Mkhitaryan was unable to travel to May’s Europa League final in Baku – the Azerbaijani capital – out of fears for his safety.
 An Arsenal fan who travelled to watch the match was stopped by local police simply for having Mkhitaryan’s name printed on the back of his shirt.
 So, what’s the deal?

 Tensions centre on a disputed territory known as Nagorno-Karabakh, or Artsakh depending on which side of the fence you’re on.
 Internationally recognised as part of Azerbaijan, the region has a majority-Armenian population and has been under Armenian control for more than 28 years.
 Azerbaijanis see the region as an ancient and inseparable part of their country, while Armenians feel broadly the same.
 You can see the problem here.